Your water heater relief valve has a vital role to play where safety is concerned.

-Should either the temperature or the pressure inside the tank become dangerously high, the relief valve will open up, thus preventing serious problems from ensuing.
+Should either the temperature or the pressure inside the tank become dangerously high, the water relief valve will open up, thus preventing serious problems from ensuing.

 Excessive Tank Pressure

-This device is designed so as to screw your water heater’s outlet valve.
+This device is designed to screw your water heater’s outlet valve.
 When the valve is opened up, the gauge will give you a reading of the pressure.

-As the water in the heater warms up, it expands.
-This causes the tank pressure to increase.
+As the water in the heater warms up, it expands which causes the tank pressure to increase.
 An expansion tank gives this additional volume of water somewhere to go, thus keeping the pressure down inside the water heater.

-Relief Valve Worn Out
+Worn Out Relief Valve

-If the pressure inside your tank does not seem to be a problem, you may need to replace the valve entirely to stop it from leaking.
+If the pressure inside your tank does not seem to be a problem, you may need to replace the water heater pressure relief valve entirely to stop it from leaking.

 Fortunately, new water heater pressure relief valves are relatively inexpensive.